10 Best Campsites in Vietnam

 Ticket price: free

-Camping on the beach at Van village - Photo: @suoivoi.vietnam
+Camping on the beach at Van Village - Photo: @suoivoi.vietnam

 5. Luxury camping in Coco Beach Camp

-Location: Lagi, Binh Thuan Province, 50km from Phan Thiet City
+Location: Lagi, Binh Thuan Province, 50 km from Phan Thiet City.

-How to get there: Coco Beach Camp is only 160km from Ho Chi Minh City which takes around a 3-hour drive by bus or private car.
-If you're already in Phan Thiet City, you can use the pick-up transfer service namely Mr. Hieu (0903092492), Vinh Hoa Bus (0916475985), or Ngoc My Bus (0913825627).
+How to get there: Coco Beach Camp is just 160 km from Ho Chi Minh City, which is about a 3-hour drive.
+If you’re in Phan Thiet City, you can avail of a pick-up transfer service.

 Why you love it: